microsoft/industry/telco/referenceImplementation/readme.md

 ## Azure for Telco design principles

 The Azure for Telco architecture prescribed in this guidance is based on the design principles described here.
 These principles serve as a compass for subsequent design decisions across critical technical domains.
-Familiarize yourself with these principles to better understand their impact and the trade-offs associated with nonadherence.
+Familiarize yourself with these principles to better understand their impact and the trade-offs associated with nonadherence, and how them will help you to scale in alignment with the Azure product roadmap.

+>Note: The design principles for Azure are by design industry agnostic, and applies to all industries.
+For more details about architecture and design methodologies for Microsoft Clouds, see [this article](../../foundations/README.md).

 ### Subscription Democratization